Square Terminal Review

 Square Terminal has its own built-in thermal receipt printer, but you can set up a third-party receipt printer if you prefer.

-Since Square Terminal isn’t a full, standalone POS system, it has some limitations while running Square for Retail and Square for Restaurants.
-Some of that software’s more advanced employee and customer management features aren’t available, but if you mainly need tableside ordering or a mobile payment tracker in a busy retail store or salon, Square Terminal has you covered.
+Some of the software’s more advanced employee and customer management features aren’t available, but if you mainly need tableside ordering or a mobile payment tracker in a busy retail store or salon, Square Terminal has you covered.

 There are a couple of additional limitations that I need to make clear.
 First, Square Terminal doesn’t work with Bluetooth peripherals, including barcode scanners.
 Instead, you can connect USB-based devices.
 Certainly, this isn’t ideal for everyone, especially if you don’t like wires.
 Square Terminal does offer a cleverly designed power cable and USB hub to help contain the chaos and slim down the look.
 But, with its ability to run all of Square’s major POS software, Square Terminal scores well for overall features.